bsungwoo/STopover/README.md

 ### 2. Calculate topological similarity between the two values (expression or metadata)
 feat_pairs: list of features (genes or metadata) with the format [('A','B'),('C','D')] or the pandas dataframe equivalent
-group_name: name of the group to seprately evaluate the topological similarity (usually when there is multiple Visium slides)
+group_name: name of the group to seprately evaluate the topological similarity
   -> when there is only one slide, then group_name = None
   -> when there are multiple slides, then group_name = (group name to identify slides; e.g. 'batch')
 group_list: list of elements of the given group
 J_result_name: name to save the jaccard similarity index results in adata.uns